Jambro2/Many-Glacier-Trails/README.md

 Unzip the zip files.
 In QGIS go to Layer on the menu, add layer, then add vector layer.
 Add .shp files for counties and states to the map.
 Then filter accordingly by right clicking the added layers, going to filter, and filter the state layer to show "name"='Montana' & county layer to show "name"= 'Glacier'

-**Step 3:** Run Queries for layers using QUICKOSM Tool; This step is time consuming as it combines finding the correct kay:value tags, using the drop fields tool, filtering some of the layers to narrow down the field, and customizing them with symbology and labels.
+**Step 3:** Run Queries for layers using QUICKOSM Tool; This step was time consuming.
+It combines finding the correct key:value tags, using the drop fields tool, filtering these layers, and later customizing them with symbology and labels.

 ![QuickOSM-Queries](Images/QUICKOSM_chart.png)